Pattersom History, Family Crest & Coats of Arms

 Important Dates for the Pattersom family

 This web page shows only a small excerpt of our Pattersom research.
 Another 119 words (8 lines of text) covering the years 1700, 1604, 1679, 1632, 1708, 1706, 1727, 1658, 1719, 1691 and are included under the topic Early Pattersom History in all our PDF Extended History products and printed products wherever possible.

 Pattersom Spelling Variations

 Spelling variations were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 Pattersom has appeared in various documents spelled Patterson, Paterson, Pattersen, Patteson, Pattison and many more.

 Early Notables of the Pattersom family (pre 1700)

-Notable amongst the Clan from early times was John Paterson (1604-1679), Bishop of Ross; John Paterson (1632-1708), the last Archbishop of Glasgow, Bishop of Galloway
+Notable amongst the Clan from early times was John Paterson (1604-1679), Bishop of Ross; John Paterson (1632-1708), the last Archbishop of Glasgow, Bishop of Galloway, Bishop of Edinburgh; and William Pattison (1706-1727), an English poet.

-Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
-Another 68 words (5 lines of text) are included under the topic Early Pattersom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Pattersom Notables in all our PDF Extended History products and printed products wherever possible.